AlexandrosPanag/My_Python_Projects/Functions/README.md

 A program that can calculate the volume and area of a sphere or if the user types stop then the program will stop

 Calculating Capitals and Small Letters
 ---

 A function that can return the small & cpital letter counters that the user can give

+Calculating Capitals And Small Letters - List
+---

+A function that takes a list of elements full of duplicates and only outputs the unique elements